AntonioBuenos/ChequePrintProject2/README.md

   "ad": "*** Place your ad here ***"
 }
 ```

 7) PostgreSQL settings as well as other necessary Spring Boot settings are listed in application.properties file.
 8) DB init script is described by Flyway migration script in resources.db.migration.V1_1__initial_script.sql.
 9) DB may be filled by test product and discount card objects.
 You may use script in resources.DB_insert_entities.sql
    for it.

 ___

 ### Printed Cheque Example:

 ![This is an image](https://i.ibb.co/HD5gf0D/Cheque.jpg)
 ___

 ### DB Diagram:

 ![This is an image](https://i.ibb.co/9w0xmYz/chequebase.jpg)
+___

+### Recent amendments:

+1) Cache package - it provides a cache that caches DiscountCard entities.
+LRU, LFU or LRU LinkedHashMap cache
+   implementations are available.
+You may set a cache type by choosing LRU (default), LFU or LRU_LHM in application.yml.
+   The cache limit has to be set in application.yml.
+This is an educational test cache realization.
+For production use
+   more common libraries ones.
+2) JSON parser - an educational light test cache realization, may be used in project for different cases of JSON
+   serialization / deserializarion cases.
+As it doesn't cover all parsing cases, for common use try other standard
+   libraries.